 Here are several elements of the design philosophy:

-The power of play.
-When people are given permission to play, creativity and energy and the right to think different thoughts emerge.
-Everything from dress code being whatever they are comfortable learning in, to modeling playful behaviors, allows creativity and energy and better ideas to emerge.
+- The power of play.
+When people are given permission to play and to laugh, and not to be perfect, the right to think different thoughts emerges.
+Everything from dress code being whatever they are comfortable learning in, to modeling playful behavior, to the design of the workshop itself, allows creativity and energy and better ideas to emerge.

-The workshop's focus is not on teaching people how to "do" interest-based negotiation.
+- The workshop's focus is not on teaching people how to "do" interest-based negotiation.
 Its focus is on the negotiator - how to help each of them be as good as they can be.
-In the process of discovery, each finds that IBN can get them far better results now and over time, and they feel better about themselves.
+In the process of discovery, most find that interest-based negotiation can get them far better results, now and over time, and they feel better about themselves.
 Since each person is at a different point in his or her development, what each person learns is different.
 Joe came across a Buddhist concept that makes sense to us.
 It says, "When the student is ready, the teacher will come."
 That's one reason why the workshop is as useful for vice presidents as it is for procurement agents with as little as 3-5 years' experience.
 It is not for "baby birds."
 Baby birds don't yet know that everything is all screwed up.

-And one more thing.
-We're not training people; we're operations people.
-When Joe introduces himself and his background, participants feel that he knows the world they live in; he's got the tee shirts and the scars.
-When Kaye introduces herself, most conclude that she, too, has been there, done that.
-Whenever you attend a training program, especially if you're experienced, you're wondering whether this will be worth your while, and you bring a heavy skepticism that it probably won't be.
-When you find that your guides or mentors are people who come from your world, understand it, and have been successful in it, you relax.
+- And one more thing.
+We're operations people.
+When our content co-trainers introduce themselves and their backgrounds, participants feel that they know the world they live in; they've got the tee shirts and the scars.
+When I introduce myself, most conclude that I, too, have been there, done that.
+Whenever you attend a training program, especially if you're experienced, you're wondering whether this will be worth your while, and you bring a healthy skepticism that it probably won't be.
+When you find that your guides or mentors are people who come from your world and have been successful in it, you relax.